visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 Many of the terms used in the ICS are familiar to experts in dynamical systems, but may be new to many users.
 The user can refer to a :download:`glossary
 <pdfs/terms_glossary.pdf>` sepcific to dynamical systems and can reference
-_VisIt's :ref:`Glossary` for some terms that are specific to _VisIt's ICS.
+VisIt_'s :ref:`Glossary` for some terms that are specific to VisIt_'s ICS.
 Any additional terms can be defined through a simple online search.

 .. toctree::